Better Hearing FAQs

 Bone testing, which may sound scary, is actually quite simple.
 We will place a small bone oscillator (it looks like a little block), behind your ear.
 The oscillator vibrates and you press the button when you hear it.

 You should also expect to discuss your hearing health history and the results of a hearing test.
 So, when you schedule an appointment for yourself allow 90 minutes in order to not be rushed.

 Disposable hearing aid batteries come in 4 common sizes: size 10, 13, 312, and 675.

 Size 10 = 3–4-day battery life

 Size 312 = 5–7-day battery life

 Size 675 = 2-3 weeks battery life

 To extend battery life, make sure when the hearing aid is not in use to open the battery door.
-Remember once you remove the sticker from the battery it is running and will go dead in the time listed above rather you use it or not.
+Remember that once you remove the sticker from the battery it is running and will go dead in the time listed above whether you use it or not.

 What benefits does Bluetooth offer?

 Bluetooth is a connection from one device to another.
-Sounds scary for those of us not techie, but it is rather simple.
-When you are using Bluetooth with your hearing devices we will set everything up with you and teach you to use it.
-We can connect your hearing aids to each other, apps for remote controls, remote controls, TV’s, cell phones, tablets, etc.
+This might sound scary for those of us not tech-savvy, but it is rather simple.
+When you are using Bluetooth with your hearing devices we will set everything up with you and teach you how to use it.
+We can connect your hearing aids to each other, apps for remote controls, remote controls, TVs, cell phones, tablets, etc.